-This limited focus on case selection has resulted in our earning the most 5-Star Reviews in the nation on Avvo.com.
-This is not to say we win each and every case, but what can be said is that we have a decent record of success as shown, since 2008, on the aforementioned online service.
+This is not to say we win each and every case, but what can be said is that we have an unmatched record of success since 2008.

 Put another way, we selectively advocate on behalf of members of the Army, Navy, Marine Corps, Air Force, Coast Guard and the various state National Guards.
 The firm has represented officers and enlisted members of all ranks, rates and grades.
 Our heavily experienced lawyers regularly appear in courts-martial, administrative boards and before appellate panels.